vpeesapa/Pong/README.md

 **Author**: Varun Peesapati

 ## Objective of Project
-The main objective of this project was to development an implementation of the 1972 table tennis-themed classic arcade video game, **Pong**, originally developed by Atari using the `PyGame` SDL from Python.
+The main objective of this project was to develop an implementation of the 1972 table tennis-themed classic arcade video game, **Pong**, originally developed by Atari using the `PyGame` SDL from Python.

 ## Description of Project
 1. **main.py**: Script that initializes the game engine and runs the main gameplay loop and its accompanying logic.